 Related Articles : Gemstones Astrology

 For example, a report of genuineness is given for a Blue Sapphire worth USD 50 per carat and almost the same report of genuineness is given for the Blue Sapphire worth USD 500 per carat or even USD 1000 per carat.
-And where does it leave us.
-I guess nowhere.
-Because if a lab test can not tell you about the quality of a gemstone then what is the worth of that test report.
-I mean how can similar reports be given for the gemstones which are ten times different in price.
-So let’s try to understand a few things that can help even an ordinary person who does not have much knowledge about gemstones at all, to choose a good gemstone for the price offered.
+So where does it leave us, I guess nowhere because if a lab test can’t tell you about the quality of a gemstone, such report does not hold much value.
+So let’s try to understand few things that can help even an ordinary person who does not have much knowledge about gemstones at all, to choose a good gemstone for the price offered.

-Second test for a gemstone which comes under the category of transparent gemstones like Ruby, Emerald, Yellow Sapphire, Blue Sapphire, White Sapphire, Hessonite and to some extent Cat’s Eye also, is the percentage of transparency.
-This is a very important test in deciding the quality of all the gemstones that belong to the transparent family of gemstones and should be considered with great attention.
-Hold the gemstone against the light, that is hold it in front of your eyes where the background is having sufficient light and then try to look through it by holding it still and then moving it in a semi circular movement forward and backward alternately.
+Second test for a gemstone which falls under the category of transparent gemstones like Ruby, Emerald, Yellow Sapphire, Blue Sapphire, White Sapphire, Hessonite, and to some extent Cat’s Eye also, is the percentage of transparency.
+This is a very important test in deciding the quality of all the gemstones that belong to the transparent family of gemstones and it should be considered with great attention.
+Hold the gemstone against the light, that is hold it in front of your eyes where the background is having sufficient light and then try to look through it by holding it still and then moving it in a semi circular movement, forward and backward alternately.

 Hold the gemstone and try to see inside and see through it, and then slowly rotate it in a forward and backward movement and see what you can find inside it.
 Then change the side of the gemstone and repeat the procedure again.
-You’ll be able to find some things which would help you deciding the quality of the gemstone.
+You’ll be able to find some things which will help you decide the quality of the gemstone.
 However the impurities found in the form of lines and spots present inside a gemstone are not very serious impurities and they generally block about 5% to 20% of the gemstone provided the spots and lines are not present in great numbers inside a gemstone.
 This much amount of impurity is acceptable if you are willing to buy a gemstone in an upper medium price band.